-Eating disorders linked to Instagram use.
+Eating disorders in teenagers linked to Instagram use.

 Risk factors for eating disorders.

 As she progressed along through the fall of her junior year, she ate very little.
-She continued to swim two hours every day, but, she began to withdraw to her room upstairs each evening, claiming the need to study.
+My daughter continued to swim two hours every day, but, she began to withdraw to her room upstairs each evening, claiming the need to study.
 Her mood seemed anxious, yet she complained very little about her workload.
 When questioned about her mood, or her lack of eating, she replied that she was fine, not hungry, and simply concerned about all the work she had to do.
 She would not talk to us, her parents, about her worries, even when we asked her directly.

-As the school year progressed, our daughter continued to appear anxious and unhappy.
-She began to complain of an upset stomach, and she began to lose weight.
+As the school year progressed, our daughter continued to appear anxious and unhappy, began to complain of an upset stomach, and she began to lose weight.
 Her pediatrician opined that she had gastroesophageal reflux and prescribed antacids for her.
 All the puzzle pieces fit together after my discussion with her best friend’s mother.
 She told me that my daughter was not eating at her house and not eating at school.
 I already knew she was not eating at our house.
 My beautiful teenage daughter had developed an acute eating disorder.

-Signs of an eating disorder.
+Signs of eating disorders in teenagers.

-If you look closely, you may recognize early signs of an eating disorder in your teenage daughter.
+When you look closely, you may recognize early signs of an eating disorder in your teenage daughter.
 If you recognize similar behaviors in your daughter, will you know what to do?
 If you ask your teen what she is thinking or worried about, you will rarely get a straight answer.
 Can you review the images that she sees as she scrolls through pictures on Instagram?
 Does she search for topics, such as dieting, fitness, weight loss, bikini body, or girl power?
 If so, there are many Instagram ads, so called “sponsored posts”, that she will regularly see as a result of her searches.
 These ads appear within her feed looking like her friends’ posts.
 The more often she clicks on these posts, the more often these ads will appear.
 In other words, the Instagram algorithm shows her more of what she has searched for.